DFE-Digital/find-a-tuition-partner/docs/runbooks/import-tuition-partner-data.md

 ## Data files and logos

 The Tuition Partner Excel spreadsheets are managed in the 🗀 `NTP` ❱ `Tuition Partner Data & Information` ❱ `TP Data - Beta` ❱ `FINAL Data Responses` folder in Google Drive.
 The logos are stored in the 🗀 `NTP` > `Tuition Partner Data & Information` ❱ `TP Data - Beta` ❱ `Logos` folder using filenames that contain the kebab cased version of the Tuition Partner's name.
-The shared drive ID for the drive is stored in the following GitHub Actions secret, which is converted to environment variables when deployed:
+The ids for the drive and folders are stored in the following GitHub Actions secrets which are converted to environment variables when deployed:

 * `GOOGLE_DRIVE_SHARED_DRIVE_ID` - "School Services" drive id
+* `GOOGLE_DRIVE_TUITION_PARTNER_DATA_FOLDER_ID` - Tuition Partner "FINAL Data Responses" folder id
+* `GOOGLE_DRIVE_TUITION_PARTNER_LOGO_FOLDER_ID` - Tuition Partner "Logos" folder id

 ## Google Cloud project service account key